-When you choose UPMC in South Central Pa. for your catheter ablation, you will receive expert care from some of the region’s most experienced cardiologists who treat all types of irregular heart rhythms.
+When you choose UPMC in Central Pa. for your catheter ablation, you will receive expert care from some of the region’s most experienced cardiologists who treat all types of irregular heart rhythms.

 Our physicians perform hundreds of catheter ablation procedures each year using the latest technology and techniques.
-And, if you require additional cardiovascular care, the specialists at UPMC in South Central Pa. have the skills and experience needed to perform advanced cardiovascular procedures and offer you the latest treatment options.
+And, if you require additional cardiovascular care, the specialists at UPMC in Central Pa. have the skills and experience needed to perform advanced cardiovascular procedures and offer you the latest treatment options.

 Catheter ablation is commonly done to treat fast heart rhythms, or tachycardia.
 During catheter ablation, a catheter is inserted into the part of your heart that is causing the fast heartbeat.
 The catheter releases either radiofrequency electrical energy or super-cooled nitrous oxide to scar or destroy the tissue that is causing your fast heartbeat.
 A specially trained doctor called an electrophysiologist performs catheter ablation in an electrophysiology lab.